 Even though this university space is not free from discrimination and humiliation.
-Rohit Vemula, Payal Tadvi and many more, are examples of those who face severe discrimination and later choose to end up their life.
-In our Brahmanical system, Dalit and Adivasi student committing suicide and dropping out from University is quite familiar and this is the reason behind the lower proportion of representation in higher education today.
+Rohit Vemula, Payal Tadvi and many more are examples of those who faced severe discrimination and later chose to end their lives.
+In our Brahmanical system, Dalit and Adivasi students dying by suicide and dropping out from University are quite familiar instances, and this is the reason behind the lower proportion of representation in higher education today.

-A trend of politic, which is based on morale, ethics and social justice, a politics which is based on Philosophy, of Dr B.R Ambedkar.
+A trend of politics, which is based on morale, ethics and social justice, a politics which is based on Philosophy, of Dr B.R Ambedkar.
 Politics, which annihilate the caste system and gender inequality.

-ASA (Ambedkarite Student Association) from TISS, Mumbai and BAPSA (Birsha, Phule, Ambedkar Students Association) from JNU, Delhi are two student organisations who propagate the Ambedkar philosophy in their student politics in University spaces.
+ASA (Ambedkarite Student Association) from TISS, Mumbai and BAPSA (Birsha, Phule, Ambedkar Students Association) from JNU, Delhi are two student organisations that propagate the Ambedkar philosophy in their student politics in University spaces.
 Why?
-Because like other political wings in university spaces they do not belong to any mainstream political party but they emerge from the Ambedkarite social movement.
+Because like other political wings in university spaces, they do not belong to any mainstream political party, but they emerge from the Ambedkarite social movement.

-The recent student election result from Tata Institute of Social Science Mumbai has come out.
-A Dalit boy from the Tapra Barmer, a remote village of Rajasthan came to Mumbai for Pursuing MA in Water Policy and Governance at Tata Institute of Social Sciences, and he succeeded in winning the President seat of Tata Institute of Social Science with a huge majority.
+The 2019 student election result from Tata Institute of Social Science Mumbai was significant for the Dalit community.
+A Dalit boy from the Tapra Barmer, a remote village of Rajasthan came to Mumbai to Pursue his MA in Water Policy and Governance at Tata Institute of Social Sciences, and he succeeded in winning the President seat of Tata Institute of Social Science with a huge majority.

 This is a great achievement for our community.
 This victory was not just a student election, but a victory against Brahmanism and their hegemony.
 Clearly, he is creating a new swell in the existing discourse.